Yunado/Movie-Recommendation-Systems/README.md

   Each filter would return the top 5 relevant movies so the whole content-based filter system would return 10 movies for the users.

 2. User-based Filter System
+  The users could use this system by searching for a movie based on the movie's genre.
+The system will show top 50 relevant movies and show them in different genres.
+In this project, we don't ask new users to rating movies, the users only need to search movies based on genre types.
+And we focus on recommending movies by genres.

 3. Matrix Factorization-based System